 That Guardian headline gets it right — “It’s time.”
 Isn’t it time?
-Female representation in late-night comedy is deplorably low, moderated by a systemic, male-dominated bias in the popular media.
-A white-male-dominated bias, I should add: Larry Wilmore of the Nightly Show is currently the only African-American late night comedy host on TV.
+Representation of women in late-night comedy is deplorably low, moderated by a systemic, male-dominated bias in the popular media.
+(A white-male-dominated bias, I should add: Larry Wilmore of the Nightly Show is currently the only African-American late night comedy host on TV.)

 Mere days before Jon Stewart announced his departure, another great man in the entertainment industry announced his impending resignation: Alan Gilbert, music director of the New York Philharmonic for the past eight years.
 Though Gilbert won’t actually be leaving until 2017, his departure will leave a particularly prominent job position open for applicants.
-I therefore offer the following proposal:
+Today, on International Women’s Day, I therefore offer the following proposal:

-One trend to note is the rise of new cultural and gender perspectives in orchestral repertoire.
-Dead white guys are no longer the majority.
+One trend to note is the rise of new cultural and gender perspectives in orchestral repertoire — a minor respite from the ceaseless soundtrack of Dead White Guys.
 The list of winning rep includes works by Turkish-American Kamran Ince, Grammy-winning Argentine Osvaldo Golijov, the incomparable Tan Dun of China, Brazilian-American Clarice Assad, Dai Fujikura of Japan, Persian composer Behzad Ranjbaran, former Chicago Symphony composer-in-residence Augusta Read Thomas, Roberto Sierra of Puerto Rico, and Scottish composer Thea Musgrave (famous for saying, “Yes, I am a woman; and I am a composer.
-But rarely at the same time”), among many, many others.
+But rarely at the same time”).
 The New York Philharmonic even premiered works by ten- and eleven-year-old students in their Very Young Composers program.
 The enormous variety of perspectives represented by these composers points to an increasingly global appreciation for symphonic music — not necessarily the Western music that usually dominates concert halls — and welcomes listeners of all backgrounds to discover music to which they may have a personal connection.
 Continue reading →

 “The first movement is in sonata form, but lyric, not dramatic in any Beethovian sense.
 Even the grand return to opening dotted theme in the major mode has no sense of theatricality about it.
 The second movement is a wonderfully light Scherzo, filled with delicious rhythmic interplay between 2/4 and 6/8 time.
 Its middle section, with muted strings, is only slightly more serious, but there the piano undercuts the solemnity.”